 Budgets are based on assumptions about revenue and expense.
-Financial assumptions underlying development of the district's 2024 Adopted budget are explained on pages 51-52.
-Additional details and supporting documentation are provided in the summary of the district's long-term financial plan in Appendix C on pages 135-144.
+Financial assumptions underlying development of the district's proposed 2025 budget are explained on pages 53-55.
+Additional details and supporting documentation are provided in the summary of the district's long-term financial plan in Appendix C on pages 171-183.